Health services collect and hold information about patients so that they can provide better health care to patients and improve services.

 3rd Floor, 1 Lower Marsh,

-We will reply to your request within 40 days from receipt and in order to provide the correct information we will need:
+We will reply to your request within a month from receipt and in order to provide the correct information we will need:

 - Your personal details including your full name, address, date of birth, and NHS number so that your identity can be verified and your records located